Chart Color Schemes

 Educational outcomes in Kilburn fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's educational profile is notable regionally, with university qualification rates at 27.4% among residents aged 15+, surpassing the SA4 region average of 19.8%.
-Bachelor degrees are the most prevalent at 17.7%, followed by postgraduate qualifications (8.3%) and graduate diplomas (1.4%).
+The area's educational profile is notable regionally, with university qualification rates of 27.4% among residents aged 15+, surpassing the SA4 region average of 19.8%.
+Bachelor degrees are most prevalent at 17.7%, followed by postgraduate qualifications (8.3%) and graduate diplomas (1.4%).
 Vocational pathways account for 24.5% of qualifications among those aged 15+, with advanced diplomas at 8.5% and certificates at 16.0%.

 Frequently Asked Questions - Education